OpenDSA/OpenDSA/RST/en/SimpleDemo/simple_demo.rst

 -----------------------

-The following slideshow demonstrates how, starting with a slideshow like you worked with in the first week's lab, you can incorporate it into a learning module as an inlineav.
+The following demonstrates how, once you have a slideshow created, you can then incorporate it into a learning module as an inlineav.

 .. inlineav:: simple_demo1 ss
    :output: show